 A quick search for “Instagram photography apps” will return hundreds of results on Google.
-So how do you weed out the good from the not-so-good?
+So how do you weed out the good from the not-so-good in hopes to find the best photo editor?

 These days, having a beautiful Instagram aesthetic is just as important as posting individual eye-catching photos.
 And as Instagram has matured, so has the quality and creativity of the people who use it.